 The Learner’s Guide to Living Trust

-We tend to think of the moments in life that are celebrated and plan our future based on those dreams.
+We tend to plan our future based on the moments in life that are celebrated.
 We don’t like to think of the fact that we can’t live forever.
 Although death or incapacitation halts one’s journey in life, family and relatives are often left to patch things up.
 That’s why it’s best to start your estate plan now.

 A living trust is an excellent option when it comes to estate planning.
 Most people believe that living trusts are only for the wealthy.
 That is a common misconception because people with an average income can also benefit from a trust.

-The question now is, what is living trust, and how does it work?
+The question now is, what is living trust, what are its benefits, and how does it work?

 Living Trust Facts